The Relationship Between Bayes' Theorem and P-Values

 Let’s analyze this statistically.
 We’ll start with Null Hypothesis Significance Testing.
 We want to calculate the p-value, which is defined as the likelihood of seeing the observed result (or more extreme than the observed result) by chance, assuming the null hypothesis is true.
 In our case, our hypothesis is that the player is at least 7 feet.
 So our null hypothesis is that he is shorter than 7 feet.
 One back-of-the-envelope way to calculate our p-value is simply to look at historical results.
-I’m going to look at NBA data from the 2018-2019 regular season (counting performances where a player logged at least 15 minutes).
-There are certainly more statistically rigorous ways of calculating a p-value, but I want to keep this simple to illustrate a point.
+I’m going to look at NBA data from the 2018-2019 regular season (counting performances where a player logged at least 15 minutes), and assume that it's representative of the underlying probabilities.
+To be clear: there are certainly more statistically rigorous ways of calculating a p-value, where you don't have to make that assumption, but I want to keep this simple to illustrate a point.

 In the 2018-2019 season, there were 19,980 instances of a player logging at least 15 minutes.
 Focusing only on those for whom the null hypothesis is true (i.e., they are shorter than 7 feet), there were 18,620 performances.
 Of those 18,620 performances, 343 had at least 15 rebounds.
 One way to estimate the p-value is to simply take ratio of those two numbers: